reidrac/swift-nbd-server/README.rst

     swiftnbd-ctl setup mynbd0 16384

-By default the objects stored in swift are 64KB, so 16384 * 65536 is 1GB.
+By default the objects stored in swift by the server are 64KB, so 16384 * 65536 is 1GB.

 After the container is setup, it can be served with swiftnbd-server::